Santa Rosa, La Pampa: Geography

 Santa Rosa was founded on the western edge of the Argentine Pampas, in the range of contact of two different natural environments: the end of the plain and the beginning of the land of the Pampas broken valley.

 The town occupies part of a centripetal basin having their base in Don Tomás Lagoon, where rainwater drains from the surrounding area.
 The floor area lies west of it, in hilly terrain where the highest elevations are in the east, with two small plateaus located 200 meters.
 This high turnover is also observed north, with heights up to 195 meters.
 From here the terrain descends to the west and south, with slopes that are steep in some areas, since more than 3%.
 The southwest sector is lower and less undulating area, descending to 167 masl.

 Climate

-Santa Rosa has a humid subtropical climate (Cfa/Cwa, according to the Köppen climate classification), with warm to hot summers and chilly, dry winters.
+Santa Rosa has a humid subtropical climate (Cfa (bordering on Cwa), according to the Köppen climate classification), with warm to hot summers and chilly, dry winters.
 The highest temperature recorded was 45.7 °C on January 6, 1955 while the record low is -12.7 °C on June 13, 1967.